 Meet Kmercht — Conceptual Jewellery with an Edge.

-Kristina Merchant, originally from Perth, now creates in her hometown after exciting years in Glasgow.
-With a range of life experiences—from bartending to customer service—Kristina has a finely tuned awareness of everyday culture, and it shows in her art
+Kristina Merchant, originally from Perth, now creates in her hometown after exciting years in Glasgow, Scotland.
+With a range of life experiences from bartending to customer service Kristina has a finely tuned awareness of everyday culture, and it shows in her jewellery.

-Her journey began with formal art studies at Perth College in 2013 and continued at the prestigious Glasgow School of Art (graduated 2022), where she sharpened her voice through interdisciplinary creative learning.
-Recently, Kristina gained a wealth of knowledge from exhibiting at Goldsmiths’ Fair, deepening her understanding of the business side of Kmercht.
+Her journey began with formal art studies at Perth College in 2013 and continued at The Glasgow School of Art (graduated 2022), where she sharpened her voice through interdisciplinary creative learning.
+Recently, Kristina gained a wealth of knowledge from exhibiting at Goldsmiths’ Fair, deepening her understanding of the business side of her brand Kmercht.
 With fresh insight and inspiration, she’s excited to take the leap into new creative and professional ventures.

 Concept, Craft & Consciousness

-In 2025 collections, Kristina embarks on a material-driven exploration, gathering amber and turning it into hand-carved jewellery pieces that reimagine everyday refuse as wearable treasure.
-Her signature technique creates cigarette filters, bottle caps, and turns them into brooches and earrings—crafted from amber, oxidised silver, gold via Keum-boo.
+In 2025 collections, Kristina embarks on a material driven exploration, sourcing amber and turning it into hand cut and carved jewellery pieces that reimagine everyday refuse as wearable treasure.
+Her signature technique creates cigarette filters, crown caps, and turns them into brooches and earrings crafted from amber, oxidised silver, gold via Keum-boo.

-Each piece is both unique and refined: smokey cigarette-filter brooches, playful bottle-cap badges, or bespoke pieces that invite personalisation with favourite phrases.
+Each piece is both unique and refined: smokey cigarette filter brooches, playful crown cap badges, or bespoke pieces that invite personalisation with favourite phrases.

 “Jewellery That Litters the Body: Kristina Merchant’s Challenging SCOUR Collection”